ON THIS PAGE: You will learn about the different ways doctors use to treat children with DIG. To see other pages, use the menu.

 If treatment fails

 Although treatment is successful for the majority of children with DIG, sometimes it is not.
 If a child’s tumor cannot be cured or controlled, this is called advanced or terminal disease.
-This diagnosis is stressful, and it may be difficult to discuss.
+This diagnosis is stressful, and advanced DIG may be difficult to discuss.
 However, it is important to have open and honest conversations with your child’s doctor and health care team to express your family’s feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.

 Parents or guardians are encouraged to think about where the child would be most comfortable: at home, in a home-like setting elsewhere, in the hospital, or in a hospice environment.
-Hospice care is a type of palliative care for people who are expected to live less than six months.
+Hospice care is a type of palliative care for people who are expected to live less than 6 months.
 It is designed to provide the best possible quality of life for people who are near the end of life.
 Nursing care and special equipment can make staying at home a workable alternative for many families.
 Some children may be happier if they can arrange to attend school part-time or keep up other activities and social connections.
 The child’s health care team can help parents or guardians decide on an appropriate level of activity.
 Making sure a child is physically comfortable and free from pain is extremely important as part of end-of-life care.
 Learn more about caring for a terminal ill child and advanced care planning.

 The death of a child is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.